doodles526/physicalPython/README.md

    adjust a spring that is attached to that ball.

 3. We would like to have a matplotlib-like API for 2D plotting.

+Update:  The physicalPython project is still in progress; however,
+         current research is being focused on collecting data on how to improve vPython before any major coding happens.
+Coding should begin again this Summer.